reshamas/reshamas.github.io/_posts/2019-11-08-how-to-organize-a-wimlds-scikit-learn-sprint.md

 ### Sprint Application
 It is helpful that sprint participants have some experience with Python and scikit-learn library in order to learn from this event.

+#### Git
 Git is helpful but not required.
 Participants will work in pairs, so it is likely that someone else at event (pair partner or TA) can help with git.

 It is up to the discretion of the sprint organizer regarding what information to collect based on regional and cultural norms.
 (Example:  some regions may not collect gender.)
 - **Owner:**  WiMLDS sprint organizer